 Field trips are taken throughout the year in Seville and around Andalucia to give greater insight into the culture and history of Spain.

-Year students begin their time in the Seville with the 3-week orientation, but are not required to attend orientation the following semester.
+Year students begin their time in Seville with the 2-week orientation, but are not required to attend orientation the following semester.
 They are still welcome and encouraged to join in on group activities and field trips.

 - Orientation Part I: Two-week intensive including blogging and cultural activities.
 Classes include Spanish grammar, oral-aural skills, history and culture, incorporate online blogging and discussions.
-Visits to the Catedral de Sevilla, Real Alcázar de Sevilla, Setas de Sevilla, Universidad de Sevilla, and Itálica
+Visits to the Catedral de Sevilla, Real Alcázar de Sevilla, Setas de Sevilla, Universidad de Sevilla, and Itálica.

 * Students must receive approval for credit from their home institution.